dwyl/learn-hapi/README.md

 Learn Hapi [ Work in Progress ]
 ==========

-Learn how to use the Hapi (Node.js) web framework to build scalable apps in less time.
+Learning how to use the Hapi (Node.js) web framework to build scalable apps in less time.

 ## What is Hapi?